AgainPsychoX/Stellaris-Save-API/README.md

 - `editor` (unpack, open editor, pack after closed or file modified (`--watch` mode)),
 - `report` (a lot more stuff to add, use better cli structure),
 - `play` (start the save file in the game; see how launcher does it),
+- `combat:fleets`:
+	- `--filter` (filtering designs to use, i.e. `--filter 'Montu *'`)
+	- raport of previous combat testing results if loaded save of after the combat?
+	- `--npc` (testing given fleet compositions vs NPC designs like guardians, leviathan, fallen empire fleets, ...)
+	- add some (sane) hyperlanes to avoid automatic hyperlanes fixing after game loads.
+	- implement `system.remove` (and update combat tests); using fresh systems would be cleaner.

 #### Handles